compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 ```
 Be sure to watch out for cases like `(lambda x (lambda x (+ x 1)))`!
 Make sure the inner `x` takes precedence over the outer `x`.

+You should also implement top-level declarations: `(define name val)` should extend the global environment with (`name`, `value`).
+You should not allow this function to be called as part of a sub expression however!

 Once this is done, you'll have implemented a fully Turing complete programming language!
 Congratulations!

 ## Extra Challenges